-The compressor is a Dewalt D55168 up right, portable, 200psi,15 gal.,120 volt,1.6HP
+The compressor is a Dewalt D55168 upright, portable, 200psi,15 gal.,120 volts,1.6HP

-Vernon, pop over to the troubleshooting page, and have a read of the pages about why an air compressor will not build pressure.
+Vernon, pop over to the troubleshooting page and have a read of the pages about why an air compressor will not build pressure.
 Based on what you are writing, I suspect you’ve got an issue with your air compressor valves or piston seal.

 When you’ve checked it out, add a comment here with any more questions if you would like.

 DeWalt Air Compressor Not Building Pressure – DeWalt Air Compressor Troubleshooting